The Nightlife of Pests: What Really Happens in Your Home After Dark

 Spiders

-Although spiders may not roam in large numbers like ants, some species are more active at night as they build or repair webs and hunt for prey.
+Although spiders may not roam in large numbers like ants, some species are more active at night, building or repairing webs and hunting for prey.
 If you’ve ever noticed a freshly spun web in the morning, chances are it was constructed while you were asleep.

 Why Night Activity Matters

-Pests moving around at night have an advantage, you’re less likely to notice them until the infestation grows.
+Pests moving around at night have an advantage: you’re less likely to notice them until the infestation grows.
 This is why prevention and early detection are crucial.
-Even if you haven’t spotted pests in the daytime, signs such as droppings, chewed materials, or faint scratching noises in the walls could indicate a problem.
+Even if you haven’t spotted insects during the daytime, signs such as droppings, chewed materials, or faint scratching noises in the walls could indicate a problem.
+These are common signs of insect infestations in house walls, especially in areas like Mooreville, MS, where activity is seasonal.

 Signs You Might Have Nighttime Pests